chalatz/tours/pages/info/reviews-comments-content.md

     quick response to questions on the internet.
 Our only regret is that we had such a short time to spend on what is now our FAVORITE island.
 We must return soon.
     Thanks to you and your whole group for making this a very special day for us.
-    Continued success!<br>\nYours truly,<br>\nCharlotte, Hank and Dottie<br>\nSweetSoul@aol.com\n\nDear
-    Nicholas ,  Thank you for your good wishes.
+    Continued success!<br>\nYours truly,<br>\nCharlotte, Hank and Dottie, California USA\n\nDear Nicholas ,  Thank you for your good wishes.
 We did have a most enjoyable time in Rhodes thanks to your service.
-All the very best in the future.<br>\nAlan <br>\naj.williams@home.com\n\nDear Nick, We had a wonderful trip and enjoyed Rhodes the most -- in part because of your services.
-George, our taxi driver in Athens, said he knows you and that you two often refer customers to each other.<br>\nBest wishes, Suzanne and Harwood<br>
-    75021.3666@compuserve.com\n\nHi Nick, We really want to thank you for the great day we had with you in Rhodes it was really enjoyable.
+All the very best in the future.<br>\nAlan
+    \ UK\n\nDear Nick, We had a wonderful trip and enjoyed Rhodes the most -- in part because of your services.
+George, our taxi driver in Athens, said he knows you and that you two often refer customers to each other.<br>\nBest wishes, Suzanne and Harwood  USA\n\nHi Nick, We really want to thank you for the great day we had with you in Rhodes it was really enjoyable.
 I have been giving your email address to many people who will be visiting Greece in the coming months.
-    I think word of mouth is better for you and many of your past clients say very nice things about you & your other drivers so I am sure you will stay busy with the cruise ships passengers.<br>\nTake care & again thank you.<br>\nWarmest regards
+I think word of mouth is better for you and many of your past clients say very nice things about you & your other drivers so I am sure you will stay busy with the cruise ships passengers.<br>\nTake care & again thank you.<br>\nWarmest regards <br>
-    <br> \nClaudia Freeman<br>\nClaudiaFr@aol.com\n\nHello, Yes, we made it home fine.
+    \nClaudia Freeman  USA\n\nHello, Yes, we made it home fine.
 I wanted to tell you how much we enjoyed our driver Dominic.
 He was excellent........we enjoyed our stops for pictures at the highlights, and the drive to the other side of the island.
-Unfortunely, it rained while there, but it was a great day.<br>\nThanks again, hope that you have a good and profitable tourist season.<br>\nWe would recommend you any time.<br>\nSARA <br>\nSJZJ@aol.com\n\nNickolas,  Just a short note to let you know that our driver Manuel was very good and we enjoyed his tour.<br>\nWe enjoyed meeting you and would recommend you to anyone who would like a reference.<br>\nThanks again<br>\nMike and Lenore <br>\nmikesr@sna.cncdsl.com\n\nHello,  We just got back from our vacation in Greece and wanted to let you know how much we enjoyed our tour of Rhodes.
+    Unfortunely, it rained while there, but it was a great day.<br>\nThanks again, hope that you have a good and profitable tourist season.<br>\nWe would recommend you any time.<br>\nSARA   USA\n\nNickolas,  Just a short note to let you know that our driver Manuel was very good and we enjoyed his tour.<br>\nWe enjoyed meeting you and would recommend you to anyone who would like a reference.<br>\nThanks again<br>\nMike and Lenore  UK\n\nHello,  We just got back from our vacation in Greece and wanted to let you know how much we enjoyed our tour of Rhodes.
 We never would have been able to see so much of Rhodes without your tour.
-We would highly recommend your services to anyone visiting Rhodes.<br>\nLisa and Ryan <br>\nArizona, U.S.A.<br>\nlisamweber@earthlink.net        "
+We would highly recommend your services to anyone visiting Rhodes.<br>\nLisa and Ryan   Arizona, U.S.A.\n"
 - year: "2000"
   text: "Hello Nick.
 Well, we finally made it home last Saturday.
 We sure did enjoy
     our time with you in Rhodes.
 I learned a lot about your Island as well as having